ShNorah/Online-Shopping-Project/README.md

-# Online-Shopping-Project
+# EDU-Online-Shopping

-this is a pair project between sharon and i for an online shopping platform
+A project for an online shopping platform, where people can buy and sell different items and goods.